Seibell/LogiFlow/README.md

 Logiflow is a cutting-edge solution for optimizing demand and supply in the container logistics ecosystem.
 It addresses the critical challenge of efficient demand-supply management, ensuring a seamless flow of cargo.

+> NOTE: Backend is deployed on Render free tier.
+Do take note that initial requests to the backend (aka initial loading of the frontend) might take longer than usual

 ## Table of Contents
 - [About](#about)
   - [Problem Statement](#problem-statement)